Skip to main content

 The Health Risks of Smoking

-Smoking kills around 2 out of every 3 people who smoke.
-In this article, we'll look at how smoking affects your health.
+Smoking kills around 2 out of every 3 people who smoke all their life.
+But smoking affects your health throughout your life.
+Here’s how.

 Smoking harms nearly every organ in your body

 To unpack this alarming fact, there are 79 organs in your body.
-The vital organs of your brain, lungs, liver, kidney and heart are all harmed by smoking.
-Also, the many organs of your body’s systems, such as the stomach, intestines, skin, spine, bladder, skeleton, mouth, muscles, joints, lungs, teeth, eyes, ears, skin, glands, nose, tongue, pancreas, joints, muscles, tendons, arteries and veins, to name just some, are also harmed by smoking.
+The vital organs of your brain, lungs, liver, kidney, and heart are all harmed by smoking.
+Also, it harms many organs you might not think of as being affected by smoking, such as your gut, bones, muscles, eyes, skin, and arteries and veins, to name just a few.

 Smoking causes disease